SamerAl-khateeb/MobsSimulator-Python/README.md

 **Mob_Simulator-Q2.py**
 This file is used to answer the second research question of this publication "Studying Simulated Mobs Using Monte Carlo Method and the Theory of Collective Action"

+**If you use any of the scripts provided or a modified version of them in your research, please cite the following article:**

+Al-khateeb, S., Agarwal, N. (2023).
+Studying Simulated Mobs Using Monte Carlo Method and the Theory of Collective Action.
+In: Agarwal, N., Kleiner, G.B., Sakalauskas, L. (eds) Modeling and Simulation of Social-Behavioral Phenomena in Creative Societies.
+MSBC 2022.
+Communications in Computer and Information Science, vol 1717.
+Springer, Cham. https://doi.org/10.1007/978-3-031-33728-4_1